Beautiful Duckling

+Beautiful Duckling (養鴨人家 (Yang ya ren jia)) is a 1965 Taiwanese film directed by Li Hsing.
+It tells the story of a duck farmer named Lin Tsai-tien (Ko Hsiang-ting) and his adopted daughter Hsiao-yue (Tang Pao-yun).
+The film is one of the representative works of "Healthy Realism" film in Taiwan, which were Kuomintang-backed representations of traditional Chinese ethics.
+It received three Golden Horse Awards, including wins for Best Picture, Best Director and Best Cinematography.

+Plot

-Beautiful Duckling is a 1965 Taiwanese film directed by Li Hsing.
-It tells the story of a duck man Lin Tsai-tien (Ko Hsiang-ting) and his adopted daughter Hsiao-yue.
-Hsiao-yue (Tang Pao-yun) knows nothing about her real descent, which Lin has designedly disguised.
-Her natural brother Chao-fu (Ou Wei) is a Taiwanese opera actor, he keeps asking Lin for money.
-He brings Hsiao-yue to the theatrical troupe to follow himself, where Hsiao-yue learns about her natural parents.
-Lin has to sell all his ducks, entrust Hsiao-yue to Chao-fu, and gives him money to let him start his own business.
-At the end of the film, Lin's son comes back, and Chao-fu repents his behavior and returns the money to Lin.
+Beautiful Duckling tells the story of a duck farmer named Lin Tsai-tien (Ko Hsiang-ting) and his adopted daughter Hsiao-yue (Tang Pao-yun).
+Hsiao-yue's parents died when she was young, though she knows nothing about her real descent, which Lin has hidden from her.
+Her natural brother Chao-fu (Ou Wei) is a good-for-nothing Taiwanese opera actor.
+He keeps asking Lin for money, and threatens to reveal Lin's secret to Hsiao-yue if he does not comply.
+Chao-fu brings Hsiao-yue to his theatrical troupe, where Hsiao-yue eventually learns about her parents.
+Meanwhile, Lin has to sell all his ducks to give Chao-fu the requested money.
+He entrusts Hsiao-yue to Chao-fu, and gives Chao-fu enough money to start his own business.
+At the end of the film, Lin's son comes back, and Chao-fu, repenting of his behavior, returns the money to Lin.

-The film is one of the representative works of Healthy Realism Film in Taiwan, the traditional Chinese ethics.
-It received three Golden Horse Awards including wins for Best Picture, Best Director and Best Cinematography.